Biksēre Manor

-Biksēre Manor (Biksēres muižas pils), also previously known as Libe Manor, is a manor house in the historical region of Vidzeme, in northern Latvia.
+Biksēre Manor (Biksēres muižas pils), also previously known as Libe Manor, is a manor house in the Sarkaņi Parish of Madona Municipality in the Vidzeme region of Latvia.
 The estate has a large 14.7-hectare park with 26 sculptures, and an antiques museum has been installed in the stone barn.
 The manor building currently houses the Sarkaņi parish administrative offices and library.